Toaster Oven vs Microwave: Which is Worth the Money?

 Yes, you can, but be careful.

-While it is safe to put aluminum foil inside this appliance, you must always double-check that it doesn’t touch the heating element, as this could start a fire.
+While putting aluminum foil inside a toaster oven is safe, you must always double-check that it doesn’t touch the heating element, as this could start a fire.

 Ideally, you’ll want to leave as much space as possible between the foil and this component.